kaiserkeenmon/WPModernPlugin/readme.txt

 Use the provided console commands, e.g., `php modernize make:service MyNewService`, for scaffolding.

 == Screenshots ==
-1. The plugin settings page.
-2. Example of a service created with WPPluginModernizer.
+1. A customizable child plugin generated with WPPluginModernizer CLI tool.
+2. A console command generated with WPPluginModernizer's scaffolding.

 == Changelog ==

+= 1.0.2 =
+- Added customizable child plugin generation.

 = 1.0.1 =
-- ...

-= 1.0.0 =
-- ...
+- Added support for creating custom console commands.

 == Upgrade Notice ==

+= 1.0.2 =
+- Added customizable child plugin generation.

 = 1.0.1 =
-Initial release.
-Please provide feedback through the WordPress support forums.
+- Added support for creating custom console commands.

 = 1.0.0 =
-Initial release.
-Please provide feedback through the WordPress support forums.
+- Initial Release.
+Core plugin functionality.

 == Notice ==
 - While WPPluginModernizer is not open for public contributions, feedback and suggestions are welcome.
 Please feel free to share your projects and how you're using WPPluginModernizer to enhance your WordPress development.